lmc297/BTyper/README.md

-# BTyper: a computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data
+# BTyper

-### Author: Laura Carroll
+## A computational tool for virulence-based classification of *Bacillus cereus* group isolates using nucleotide sequencing data

-# Overview
+## Overview

 BTyper is a command-line tool that employs a combination of (i) virulence gene-based typing, (ii) multi-locus sequence typing (MLST), (iii) panC clade typing, and (iv) rpoB allelic typing to rapidly classify *B. cereus* group isolates using nucleotide sequencing data.